DIOCESE AND PARISH INFORMATION

 Our Parish is shared between two churches; St Joseph’s of Sheringham and Our Lady Of Refuge, Cromer.

-NEWCOMERS to the parish are invited to make themselves known to Father Lloyd or to one of the Welcomers, and to hand in details of addresses, telephone numbers etc. Father Lloyd is, of course, very happy to visit your home and to visit you in time of sickness etc. You are invited to make known to him or a Welcomer any talents that you have to offer.
-Scripture Readers and Lay Ministers of Holy Communion in previous parishes are invited to make this known to Father Lloyd if they would like to continue in these ministries.
+NEWCOMERS to the parish are invited to make themselves known to Father James or to one of the Welcomers, and to hand in details of addresses, telephone numbers etc. Father James is, of course, very happy to visit your home and to visit you in time of sickness etc. You are invited to make known to him or a Welcomer any talents that you have to offer.
+Scripture Readers and Lay Ministers of Holy Communion in previous parishes are invited to make this known to Father James if they would like to continue in these ministries.

 VISITORS AND HOLIDAYMAKERS are very welcome to join us for Mass and for social events during their stay.
 Fund-raising and social events are held at regular intervals through the year, and coffee and tea are served in the hall after the 9.00 am Sunday Mass in Cromer and 11am Mass in Sheringham.